A Computational Method for Measuring "Open Codes" in Qualitative Analysis: Limitations

 \section{Limitations}

 While this study presents a robust computational method for evaluating inductive coding, it is important to acknowledge its limitations.
 From there, future research can help establish best practices and clear guidelines for qualitative researchers to adopt our metrics.
+Application and misuse risks are discussed separately in Appendix~\ref{appendix:potential-risks}.